voyd-lang/voyd/reference/data-types.md

 # Unions

-Unions represent a type that can be one of a set of other types.
+Union types represent a value that can be one of a predefined set of types.

-A union type is defined by listing the types it can be separated by `|`.
+A union type is defined by listing each of the types it may be, separated by the pipe operator, `|`.

 ```
+type Animal = Cat | Dog

-obj Cat
+obj Cat {
 	age: i32
 	name: String
+}

-obj Dog
+obj Dog {
 	age: i32
 	name: String

-type Animal = Cat | Dog

-// Can be used with atoms
-type MyResult = 'ok' | 'error'
+}
 ```

 # Intersection Types